FUN2a Lesson 1 - Owl Demo:

 Please complete the "In Class" Pset for MakeUp

 In this lesson, we will be reviewing how to draw shapes with different colors.
-Afterwards, we will introduce the idea of variables and how it can be used to drive changes we see on the canvas.
+Afterwards, we will introduce the idea of variables and how they can be used to create an art program.

 In this lesson, we will learn about Sprite variables, and will be making a simple catching game.
 We will have a "cookie" falling from the top of the page to the bottom.
 We will also have a "basket" at the bottom of the page which will catch the cookie and earn us points.

 A function is a way to compartmentalize and re-organize our code.
-We can create special blocks of code, name them, the "call" them in the main body of our code.
-In this class, we replace our normal "Draw" function with several calls to other smaller functions which act as individual "draw" functions.
+We can create special blocks of code, name them, then "call" them in the main body of our program.
+In this class, we replace our normal "draw" function with several calls to other smaller functions which act as individual "draw" functions.
 In this way, we can draw different pages depending on what "slide" we're on.

 In this class, we endeavor to build the classic game - PONG!

-In this lesson, we will be looking a creating a timing and accuracy based game modeled after the classic Fare Game: Whack-A-Mole.
+In this lesson, we will be creating a timing and accuracy based game modeled after the classic Fare Game: Whack-A-Mole.

 Today, we will be participating in the global computation challenge known as the "Bebras Challenge".
 Students will be tasked with solving computation problems at various skill levels.
 For every tier that a student completes, they will receive a certificate stating their completion of the challenge.

-This week, we will introduce the students to the arrayList, and how to add objects to it.
-We will create an arrayList of sprites, then add a Sprite to it every time we click, at our mouse's location.
-Depending on time, we can add details like adjusting the size of the image we stamp with length of click, or with key presses.
+This week, we will introduce the students to the ArrayList, and how to add objects to it.
+We will create an ArrayList of sprites, then add a Sprite to it every time we click at our mouse's location.
+Time permitting, we can add effects like adjusting the size of the image we stamp with length of click or with key presses.

-This week, we will be starting to build a maze using sprites, arrays lists, and loops.
+This week, we will be building a maze using sprites, arrays lists, and loops.
 The students will create an ArrayList of sprites called Walls, and we will check if the player Sprite is touching any of the walls.
 We will also include doors, moving objects, and goals!

-Students chose web game and we analyzed them and broke them down into their component parts.
+Students choose web games to analyze and break down into their component parts.